Hurricane Season - Are YOU Prepared??

 The Atlantic Hurricane Season has officially arrived.
 Are you prepared?

-WASHINGTON -- The National Oceanic and Atmospheric Administration Climate Prediction Center predicted an "above-normal" hurricane season for 2013.
-Military communities in the Southeast, Mid-Atlantic and Northeast should assess how vulnerable they are, and review their emergency plans to ensure they weather the storm safely.
+WASHINGTON -- Hurricane Arthur kicked off the 2014 Atlantic hurricane season along the United States' eastern seaboard, July 3rd.
+The National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center predicted a near-normal or below-normal hurricane season is likely for 2014.
+None-the-less, Military communities in the Southeast, Mid-Atlantic and Northeast should assess how vulnerable they are, and review their emergency plans to ensure they weather the storm safely.

 HAVE A PLAN